sm3222/Kimi-K2/README.md

 >
 > The Anthropic-compatible API maps temperature by `real_temperature = request_temperature * 0.6` for better compatiblity with existing applications.

-Our model checkpoints are stored in the block-fp8 format, you can find it on [Huggingface](https://huggingface.co/moonshotai/Kimi-K2-Instruct).
+Our model checkpoints are stored in block-fp8 format, you can find it on [Huggingface](https://huggingface.co/moonshotai/Kimi-K2-Instruct).

-Currently, Kimi-K2 is recommended to run on the following inference engines:
+Currently, it is recommended to run Kimi-K2 on the following inference engines:

 * vLLM
 * SGLang